Top 10 Most Expensive and Cheapest Neighborhoods to Rent in Queens 2022

 It's also home to Queens College's campus and even has its own downtown area.

-There are very few in New York City that haven't heard of Main Street, Flushing, one the of the busiest streets in Queens and the last stop on the 7 train where droves of commuters empty out of the train.
+There are very few in New York City that haven't heard of Main Street, Flushing, one of the busiest streets in Queens, and the last stop on the 7 train where droves of commuters empty out of the train.

-In Flushing you'll find some of the city's best Chinese restaurants, with cuisines from various regions.
+In Flushing, you'll find some of the city's best Asian restaurants, with cuisines from various regions.

 Try the PropertyNest rent affordability calculator and find out what salary you should be making to rent in your desired Queens neighborhood.